Sheikh: Sufi term

-In Sufism (tasawwuf), the word shaikh is used to represent a spiritual guide who initiates a particular order (tariqa) which leads to Muhammad, although many saints have this title added before their names out of respect from their followers.
+In Sufism (tasawwuf), the word “shaikh” is used to represent a spiritual guide (murshid) who initiates a particular order (tariqa) which leads to Prophet Muhammad.
+Many saints can also have this title added before their names out of respect from their followers.
 A couple of prominent examples are Sheikh Abdul Qadir Jilani, who initiated the Qadiriyya order, and Sheikh Ahmad al-Tijani, who initiated the Tijaniyyah Sufi order.

 Regional usage

 Arabian Peninsula

 In the Arabian Peninsula, the title is used for chiefs of tribes.
 This also includes royalty in most of Eastern Arabia, where the royal families were traditionally considered tribal chiefs.
-For example, it is used by the UAE Al-Nahyan dynasty and Al Maktoum dynasty, who are considered the chiefs of the Bani Yas tribe, and by Kuwait's Al Sabah dynasty and Bahrain's Al Khalifa dynasty of the Bani Utbah tribal confederation.
+For example, it is used by the UAE Al-Nahyan dynasty and Al Maktoum dynasty, who are considered the chiefs of the Bani Yas tribe; and by Sharjah's and Ras Al Khaimah's Al Qassimi dynasty who head the Quwasim confederation; as well Kuwait's Al Sabah dynasty and Bahrain's Al Khalifa dynasty of the Bani Utbah tribal confederation.
 The term is used by almost every male and female (Sheikha) member of the royal houses of the UAE, Bahrain, Qatar, and Kuwait.
 The title is not used by members of Al Saud of Saudi Arabia, where the title "Prince" (أمير) is used instead.

 The title is also used to refer to religious leaders for both Sunni and Shia Muslims.
 For example, the Saudi Arabian family Al ash-Sheikh (literally House of the Sheikh) is named after the religious leader and eponymous founder of Wahhabism, Muhammad ibn Abd al-Wahhab.